May Day: Finland

-In Finland, Walpurgis night (Vappu) ("Vappen") is one of the five biggest holidays along with Christmas Eve, New Year's Eve, Easter (Pääsiäinen), and Midsummer (Juhannus - Midsommar).
+In Finland, Walpurgis night (Vappu) ("Vappen") is one of the five biggest holidays along with Christmas Eve, New Year's Eve, Easter, and Midsummer (Juhannus - Midsommar).
 Walpurgis witnesses the biggest carnival-style festival held in Finland's cities and towns.
 The celebrations, which begin on the evening of 30 April and continue on 1 May, typically centre on the consumption of sima, sparkling wine and other alcoholic beverages.
 Student traditions, particularly those of engineering students, are one of the main characteristics of Vappu.
 Since the end of the 19th century, this traditional upper-class feast has been appropriated by university students.
 Many lukio (university-preparatory high school) alumni wear the black and white student cap and many higher education students wear student coveralls.
 One tradition is to drink sima, a home-made low-alcohol mead, along with freshly cooked funnel cakes.

 Iberia

 Portugal

 "Maias" is a superstition throughout Portugal, with special focus on the northern territories and rarely elsewhere.
 Maias is the dominant naming in Northern Portugal, but it may be referred to by other names, including Dia das Bruxas (Witches' day), O Burro (the Donkey, referring to an evil spirit) or the last of April, as the local traditions preserved to this day occur on that evening only.
 People put the yellow flowers of broom, the bushes are known as giestas.
 The flowers of the bush are known as Maias, which are placed on doors or gates and every doorway of houses, windows, granaries, currently also cars, which the populace collect on the evening of 30 April when the Portuguese brooms are blooming, to defend those places from bad spirits, witches and the evil eye.
 The placement of the May flower or bush in the doorway must be done before midnight.

 These festivities are a continuum of the "Os Maios" of Galiza.
 In ancient times, this was done while playing traditional night-music.
 In some places, children were dressed in these flowers and went from place to place begging for money or bread.
 On 1 May, people also used to sing "Cantigas de Maio", traditional songs related to this day and the whole month of May.

 The origin of this tradition can be traced to the Catholic Church story of Mary and Joseph fleeing to Egypt to protect Jesus from Herod.
 It was said that brooms could be found at the door of the house holding Jesus, but when Herod's soldiers arrived to the place they found every door decorated with brooms.